DV Court Support Volunteer

 - Keeping and updating documentation to reflect services offered and provided.

-The volunteer will also assist with projects in Victim Support Program as they arise.
+The volunteer will also assist with projects in DV Court Support Program as they arise.

 - Volunteers must make a minimum commitment of 9 months, with preference given to volunteers who can commit to 1 year.